 The US suicide rate has increased 30% since 2005.
 Suicide is now the 10th-leading cause of death in the US.
-Mental health professionals are frequently called upon to identify those at highest risk and intervene appropriately.
-New research suggests we could be much better at each of those tasks.
+Mental health professionals are frequently called upon for suicide risk assessment and intervention training and research suggests we could be much better at each of those tasks.

 Describe three current research findings surrounding suicide